tamtzekin/degrowth-london/README.md

-# Degrowth London - Interactive Vision
+# The Borough – London
 An interactive exploration of sustainable community living.